grnet/synnefo/docs/src/develop.rst

 Information on how to setup a development environment.

 This file documents the installation of a development environment for Synnefo.
-It should be read alongside README.deploy.
+It should be read alongside :ref:`installation guide <installation>`.

-It contains development-specific ammendments to the basic deployment steps outlined in README.deploy, and development-specific notes.
+It contains development-specific ammendments to the basic installation steps outlined in `installation guide <installation>`, and development-specific notes.

 Installing the development environment
 --------------------------------------

-For a basic development environment you need to follow steps 0-15 of README.deploy, which should be read in its entirety *before* this document.
+For a basic development environment you need to follow steps of `installation guide <installation>`, which should be read in its entirety *before* this document.

 Development-specific guidelines on each step: